 After organizing, you now know which of the responsibilities, projects, and tasks you have are the most important.
 Take initiative in your work.
 If you are part of a new project, you can start by creating a draft of the project and showing it to your manager.
 Showing initiative is a must-do in demonstrating your value at work.
 You are showing dedication to your professional development and growth by taking the first step before any orders are given to you.

 Learn how to look for answers

-Sometimes, you’ll encounter things that you don’t know or you’re not familiar to.
+Sometimes, you’ll encounter things that you don’t know or you’re not familiar with.
 But, before you go immediately to your colleague or your manager, ask yourself: are there other ways that you can find the answer that you’re looking for?
 Can a Google search help you with your query?
 Or can you find it among your files?

 You can combine different methods to find what you’re looking for.
 If you can’t find the answer through your own search, show your manager or coworker what you got and then from there, they can help you.
 This doesn’t mean that you can’t ask your boss or your co-workers questions.
 But if you can find the answer yourself, why not?

 Independence at work shows that you are self-motivated, which can impress your boss.
 Your independence allows the management to focus on other priorities.
 How important is independence at work for you?